 Then we have actions such as “Add to wishlist”, “Add to cart” and “Add payment info”.
 For each of these, you could certainly tie these actions to a URL by having a new page load when people click buttons on your site to do each of those things.
-However, I wouldn’t particularly recommend loading a new URL for these actions.
-Loading a URL just to track something like “Add payment info” means your checkout process will become a multi-page process — and this has been proven to reduce conversion rate.
+However, we wouldn’t particularly recommend loading a new URL for these actions.
+Loading a URL just to track something like “Add payment info” means your checkout process will become a multi-page process — this has proven to reduce the conversion rate.
 “Add to wishlist” is likely to harm your user’s browser experience if you show them a new URL every time they click a button to add an item to the list.
 “Add to cart” will work the same way.

-Do you just want your users to buy one item and leave, or do you want them to check out with a basket fit to burst?
+Do you just want your users to buy one item and leave?
+Or do you want them to check out with a basket fit to burst?
 If you want the latter, loading a page with an “updated basket” message and then forcing the user to load another page to go back to the store to add another item is a bit of a disaster.
 Let’s say the user wants to buy five items from you.
-Are more likely to do that if it requires six page loads (the extra one is the checkout), or ten?
+Are they more likely to do that if it requires six page loads (the extra one is the checkout), or ten?

-It’s clear that loading a URL for each action you want to track with your Facebook pixel is not necessarily the best thing to be doing in terms of your website’s usability.
-It will work for tracking the basic stuff most of the time, but there are loads of situations where you just need a better solution.
+It’s clear that loading an URL for each action you want to track with your Facebook pixel is not necessarily the best thing to be doing in terms of your website’s usability.
+It will work for monitoring the basic stuff most of the time, but there are loads of situations where you just need a better solution.
 So let’s move on and discuss that better solution now.